 Fig. 2.2 Schematic description of a knot invariant as a set of rules taking an input knot to some mathematical output such that topologically equivalent knots give the same output.
-To define the Kauffman Invariant (or Kauffman Bracket invariant), we first choose a number, A. For now, leave it just a variable, although later we may give it a value.
-There are then just two rules to the Kauffman invariant.
-First, a simple loop of string (with nothing going through it) can be removed from the diagram and replaced with the number3 $d = -A^2 - A^{-2}$ 3We will eventually see that d stands for "dimension".
+3The term "bracket" is due to a common notation where one draws a picture of a knot inside brackets to indicate that one is supposed to evaluate this invariant.
+We will not draw these brackets.
+6 Kauffman Bracket Invariant and Relation to Physics man bracket invariant was essentially invented by Vaughn Jones who won the Fields medal for his work on knot theory[Jones, 1985].
+Kauffman's important contribution to this story (among his many other contributions in the field of knot theory) was to explain Jones' work in very simple terms.
+To define the Kauffman Bracket Invariant, we start with a scalar variable A. For now, leave it just a variable, although later we may give it a value.
+There are then just two rules to the Kauffman bracket invariant.
+First, a simple loop of string (with nothing going through it) can be removed from the diagram and replaced with the number4 4We will eventually see that d stands for "dimension".

-4The word "skein" is an infrequently used English word meaning loosely coiled yarn, or sometimes meaning an element that forms part of a complicated whole (probably both of these are implied for our mathematical usage).
-"Skein" also means geese in flight, but I suspect this is unrelated.
-(2.1) The second rule replaces a diagram with a crossing of strings by a sum of two diagrams where these strings don't cross - where the two possible uncrossings are weighted by A and A^{-1} respectively as shown in Fig. 2.3.
-This type of replacement rule is known as a skein rule.4
+5The word "skein" is an infrequently used English word meaning loosely coiled yarn, or sometimes meaning an element that forms part of a complicated whole (probably both of these are implied for our mathematical usage).
+"Skein" also means geese in flight, but I suspect this is unrelated. $d = -A^2 - A^{-2} (2.1)$ The second rule replaces a diagram that has a crossing of strings by a sum of two diagrams where these strings don't cross - where the two possible uncrossings are weighted by A and A^{-1} respectively as shown in Fig. 2.3.
+This type of replacement rule is known as a skein rule.5

-Fig. 2.3 Rules for evaluating the Kauffman Invariant.
+Fig. 2.3 Rules for evaluating the Kauffman bracket invariant.
 The third line is exactly the same as the middle line except that all the diagrams are rotated by 90 degrees, so it is not an independent rule.
 However, it is convenient to draw the rule twice to make it easier to compare to other diagrams.
-The general scheme is to use the second rule of Fig. 2.3 to remove all crossings of a diagram.
+The general scheme is to use the second (and third) rule of Fig. 2.3 to remove all crossings of a diagram.
 In so doing, one generates a sum of many diagrams with various coefficients.
 Then once all crossings are removed, one is just left with simple loops, and each loop can just be replaced by a factor of d.
-2.1 The idea of a knot invariant 5
+2.1 The idea of a knot invariant 7